dmennell/Quick-Kubernetes-Kafka-Demo/README.md

 Show Sock-Shop running on DC/OS.

 ### Demo Deployment of Kubernetes and Apps that talk to Data Services
-DEPLOY NEW KUBERNETES CLUSTER via GUI
+Deploy a new Kubernetes cluster via GUI
 * Create "k8s-cluster-2" from the GUI with defaults (using "k8s-cluster-2" for service, service name, and /sa for secret)
 * DEPLOY